Jordan Peele’s directorial debut, Get Out, may be a horror movie, but the real unease comes from its commentary on race.

 This is a striking idea, with creepy overtones of The Body Snatchers.
 In fact, it builds on far older racist scientific theories.
 For example, beliefs that skull size varies by race, with whites having the biggest brain capacity.

 Yet despite manufacturing the evidence like this, even white supremacists seem shackled to the grievance (or fetishisation) that Black bodies are somehow better at sports and sex.
 The Coagula is an attempt to square this circle.
-It injects these supposedly superior intellects into better bodies.
+It injects white people’s supposedly superior intellects into better bodies.

 The way the Coagula operates is a metaphor for broader social racism, too.